-This is the second in a three-part web series looking ahead to 2017 with members of Pittsburg City Council.
+This is the second in a three-part web series looking ahead to 2017 with members of Pittsburgh City Council.
 Find part one here.

 Council members Deb Gross, Corey O’Connor and Daniel Lavelle represent three very different districts, but the issue of equitable development looms large for each of them.